shantanoo-desai/wsl2-ubuntu-cloudinit/README.md

 Why waste time spinning a vanilla Ubuntu Virtual Machine on Hyper-V / VM-Ware when you can get going with WSL2.

-The `user-data` file provides a pre-configured Ubuntu-24.04 WSL2 will all the bells-and-whistles you need to get running in no time, plus no fighting with Virtual Switches and Enterprise Hypervisor issues.
+The `user-data` file provides a pre-configured Ubuntu-24.04 WSL2 with all the bells-and-whistles you need to get running in no time, plus no fighting with Virtual Switches and Enterprise Hypervisor issues.